bandaidrmdy/caret-te-plate/README.md

 3. From R, open the script, carefully read the initial comment lines in order ro reflect the folder location and required packages
 4. Install the mentioned packages from the R console
 5. Run the script
-6. Feel free to email me for support at carlos dot crosetti at gmail dot com
+6. Feel free to email me for support at carlos dot carlos dot crosetti at outlook dot com